 Applications for the Basic Track program are open twice per year.

-- For the winter term, our online application platform opens in mid-May.
-After registering on the platform, the submission deadline for all required documents isJuly 31st.
+For the winter term, our online application platform opens in the middle of May.
+After registering on the online platform, the submission deadline for all required documents isJuly 31st.

 All admitted participants contribute a participation fee of 750 Euro, which helps the organization to offset the expenses of the program.
 For current HPI students, PhD candidates, and employees of the HPI, the participation in the Basic Design Thinking program is free of charge.

 You can find more answers to frequently asked questions on our FAQ page.